-2.9 Superscripts and Subscripts
+2.8 Superscripts and Subscripts

 The Unicode block U+2070 - U+209F plus U+00B2, U+00B3, and U+00B9 contain sequences of superscript and subscript digits and punctuation that can be useful in mathematics.
 If they are used, it is recommended that they be displayed with the same font size as other subscripts and superscripts at the corresponding nested script level.
 For example in the Unicode plain text approach of Sec.
-4, a^2 and a^2 should be displayed the same way when built up.
-These subscript/superscript characters are not used in MathML and TeX.
+4, a^2 and $a^{\uparrow}2$ should be displayed the same way when built up.
+These subscript/superscript characters are not used in MathML and TeX and their use with XML documents is discouraged, see Unicode Technical Reports #20, "Unicode and XML".

-2.10 Arrows
+2.9 Arrows

 Arrows are used for a variety of purposes in mathematics and elsewhere, such as to imply directional relation, to show logical derivation or implication, and to represent the cursor control keys.
 Accordingly Unicode includes a fairly extensive set of arrows (U+2190 - U+21FF and U+2900 - U+297F), many of which appear in mathematics.
+It does not attempt to encode every possible stylistic variant of arrows separately, especially where their use is mainly decorative.
+For most arrow variants, the Unicode Standard provides encodings in the two horizontal directions, often in the four cardinal directions.
+For the single and double arrows, the Unicode Standard provides encodings in eight directions.
+Unifications Arrows expressing mathematical relations have been encoded in the arrows block as well as in Supplemental Arrows-A and Supplemental Arrows-B. An example is U+21D2 rightwards double arrow, which may be used to denote implies.
+Where available, such usage information is indicated in the annotations to individual characters in Chapter 14, Code Charts.

-2.11 Geometrical Shapes
+2.10 Geometrical Shapes